JustBored2/Recipe_Project/README.md

 # Recipe_Project
-This is a project from all i learned about HTML
+This is a project in wich i show you the things i learned in HTML.